 By the end of your studies you will receive an automated e-mail with instructions from the European Commission on how to complete the online report.

-2. Upload and submit your certificate of attendance to MoveON within 30 days.
+2. Submit your certificate of attendance to MoveON within 30 days.

 Template for Certificate of attendance (Box)

-3. Upload and submit your transcript of records to MoveON.
+3. Submit your transcript of records to MoveON.

 You might receive your transcript directly from your host university or it might be sent to Malmö University.
 It sometimes takes some time before you receive this document from your host university, depending on their routines.